General Health Effects of Mold

 In studies, mycotoxins have been shown to cause acute respiratory diseases after consistent exposure to mold-contaminated air.
 Asthma, sinusitis and rhinitis have all been documented in people subjected to airborne mycotoxins.

 In the past 25 years, reported asthma cases have increased 350%.
-During this times, homes have become more energy efficient, meaning they don’t cycle outside air indoors as much as in the past.
+During this times, homes Neurological Effects of Mold Exposurehave become more energy efficient, meaning they don’t cycle outside air indoors as much as in the past.
 Couple that with the fact that people spend 87% of their life indoors, there’s clear evidence that airborne mycotoxins are playing a role in the higher rates of respiratory illnesses.

 Modern medicine has shown that behavioral disorders are a result of chemical imbalances in the brain; altering behavior and inhibiting emotional control.
 Mycotoxins attack the neurotransmitters of the brain much the same way – inhibiting control over mood, metabolism and mental focus.